odhiambokevin/portfolio/frontend/src/data/markdown/django-postgres-schema.md

 	CREATE ROLE apps;
 </Code>
 <Code language="sql">
-	GRANT CONNECT ON DATABASE nydatabse TO apps;
+	GRANT CONNECT ON DATABASE mydatabse TO apps;
 </Code>

 6. Revoke the privileges of public schema from creating tables and other objects; Only superuser can create object on the database.